SuperOfficeDocs/superoffice-docs/user-guide/en/customer-center/send-credentials.md

 # Send passwords to contacts

 A contact who is going to have access to a customer centre needs a user name and password to log in to the customer centre.
-You send this information to the contact as follows:
+To send this information to the contact:

 1. Open the **Contact** screen.